djannot/ecs-401/lb/lb.md

-# Load Balancer vLab #
+# Brocade vTM & NGNIX Load Balancers with ECS#
 ---
 DellEMC Elastic Cloud Storage (ECS) is a software-defined, cloud-scale, object storage platform that combines the cost advantages of commodity infrastructure with comprehensive protocol support for unstructured (Object and File) workloads.

-It is a best practice to complement the ECS with a Load Balancer, especially when using S3 or NFS.
+In an optimal configuration, a load balancer is recommended to distribute the load across the nodes within ECS and ECS clusters in different locations, especially when using S3 or NFS.

 This document focuses on how to deploy and configure Brocade vTM and NGNIX load balancers.
 However, most of the ideas described in this document can be applied to other load balancer models.

-The goal of this lab is to learn how to configure Brocade Virtual Traffic Manager (vTM)  and NGNIX Load Balancers to provide high availability for different access methods (S3, NFS, …) and configurations (non-SSL, SSL).
+The goal of this lab is to learn how to configure Brocade Virtual Traffic Manager (vTM)  and NGNIX Load Balancers to provide high availability for different access methods (S3, NFS, …) and topologies (single site or multi sites, …).

 ## Prerequisites